Mon 02 June 2025 in security by Regalis

 connected to the internet.
 It can be monitored with special attention, and it

-is possible to filter traffic using Squid Proxy
+is possible to filter traffic using Squid Proxy or regular Nginx.

 Of course the virtual machine of our main firewall is also connected to the Internet, but let's be honest - that's a critical system that was always going to need special treatment.